Skip to main content

 Watch For These Signs

-• Sudden, unexplained death, high fevers or abortions.
+• Sudden, unexplained death, high fevers or pregnancy loss

 • Blisters or sores in the mouth or on the tongue, nose, teats, and feet